 Versioning

-Dewy automatically detects the latest version of applications based on semantic versioning and achieves continuous deployment.
+Dewy automatically detects the latest version of applications based on semantic versioning or calendar versioning and achieves continuous deployment.
 It provides comprehensive version management functionality including pre-release version management.

 Overview